 CHRISTINE ROY, MS, PT

-Christine Roy received her PT from Springfield College degree in 2000.
-Since then she has worked intently on creating a very individualized approach to all the patients she works with and enjoys helping people achieve their goals.
+Christine Roy received her PT from Springfield College.
+She has spent her career creating a very individualized approach for the patients she works with and enjoys helping people achieve their goals.
 Her focus is on assisting people address their biomechanical issues to improve them to help decrease pain and improve their function and performance.

 Christine believes each person and each problem is unique and tailors her intervention to fit the individual.
 She is skilled in diverse interventions, such as: McKenzie, Maitland, Mulligan, Kinesiotape, Functional Running, manual therapy, and corrective therapeutic exercise.